 -

 Work has its perks, too.
 There's a rather posh public school in Perth called Scotch College, where every pupil has a Pocket Book computer (just like mine), and I've been commissioned to write an article about them.
-On Friday 3rd May the teacher in charge of the computer department, who also happened to be a housemaster, invited me out to dinner.
-Barney (the housemaster), his wife Candy and I went to Fremantle, and had a very entertaining meal on the 'cappuccino strip', the main drag in Freo.
+The teacher in charge of the computer department, who also happens to be a housemaster, invited me out to dinner one Friday night; Barney (the housemaster), his wife Candy and I went to Fremantle, and had a very entertaining meal on the 'cappuccino strip', the main drag in Freo.
 It's little things like this that make what I'm doing so different to the 'year off before university'-type round the world trip.
-I'm getting paid to write articles, and I'm also getting invited out to dinner: I can't lose!
+I'm getting paid to write articles, and I'm also getting invited out to dinner; I can't lose!
 One thing's for sure: Barney's going to get a pretty damn good write up...

 -

 So, lots of entertainment, conversation, food and drink... and a nice warm feeling – a stark contrast to the hostel that weekend.
-For the first time since using hostels, I had found a really sound bunch of people: not too many naive Poms, some interesting Aussies, and a good location, close to work and close to the beach.
+For the first time since using hostels, I'd found a place with a really sound bunch of people: not too many naive Poms, some interesting Aussies and a good location, close to work and close to the beach.
 But there's always a bad side, and Scarborough's bad side was called Clayton.

-Clayton was the local loony: it's part of the hostel culture to have at least one misunderstood alcoholic, with a string of disastrous love affairs behind him and a problem with reality.
-Clayton had already gained a name for himself with his irrational mood swings, and after the massacre at Port Arthur, we were all a little wary of the man.
+Clayton was the local loony; it's part of the hostel culture to have at least one misunderstood alcoholic, with a string of disastrous love affairs behind him and a problem with reality.
+Clayton had already gained a name for himself in the hostel with his irrational mood swings, and after the news hit of the gun massacre at Port Arthur, we were all a little wary of the man.
 Anyway, when I returned to the hostel on Saturday afternoon, Clayton was crashed out in the corner of one of the communal rooms in the hostel, obviously after a heavy session the night before.
 That wasn't anything surprising.

 -